 To prepare students to succeed in complex business communication tasks in writing, reading, and listening.
-This is a preparatory course for students most interested in improving their skills in a business/economic content area or taking further courses in Business related areas.
+This is a preparatory course for students most their improving skills business/economic content area or taking further courses in Business related areas.

 To help students perform discipline-appropriate activities to develop the interpersonal, academic, and language skills necessary to succeed in a professional environment.